 Children and Young People’s Access and Waiting Time Standards in England

-2015 saw the introduction of the first ever waiting times targets for NHS community-based eating disorders treatment for under 18-year-olds in England.
-These new standards promised evidence-based treatment for every child and young person within four weeks for ‘routine’ cases and one week for ‘urgent cases’ after a referral to specialist eating disorder treatment.
+2016 saw the introduction of the first ever waiting times targets for NHS community-based eating disorders treatment for under 18-year-olds in England.
+They promised evidence-based treatment for every child and young person within four weeks for ‘routine’ cases and one week for ‘urgent cases’ after referral to specialist eating disorder treatment.

 Mental Health Implementation plan – announcement of joint budgets

-This will be rolled out across the country from April 2020 and will cover the whole country by 2024, creating greater incentives for investment in early intervention.
+This will be rolled out across England by 2024, creating greater incentives for investment in early intervention.

 Welsh government supports changes to eating disorder services

 In 2017, Beat launched a campaign calling for fully funded access and waiting time targets for all ages to be introduced in Wales.
-This was designed to match, and go one step further than the targets in England for children and young people, which require services to see under 18s within four weeks for routine referrals and one week in urgent cases, supporting our case for early intervention.
+This was designed to match, and go one step further than the targets in England, which require services to see under 18s within four weeks for routine referrals and one week in urgent cases, supporting our case for early intervention.

-We launched a petition, and encouraged supporters to send letters about the campaign to their Assembly Member.
+We launched a petition, and campaigners sent letters about the campaign to their Assembly Members.
 Hundreds of our supporters in Wales supported the campaign, and ensured that our voices on this were heard.

 In 2018, the Cabinet Secretary for Health and Social Services, Vaughan Gething announced that the Government would be commissioning a review of eating disorder services in Wales.
 The review would look at all eating disorder services across Wales for people of all ages and cover all types of eating disorder.